Congress’s role questioned as Democrats vow to rein in Trump on Venezuela

 “There are a lot of angles where you can come at this to say why it’s a clear-cut case,” Janovsky told Al Jazeera.

 He pointed out that, under the US Constitution, Congress alone wields the authority to allow military action.
-He also noted that the Venezuela attack “is in direct contravention of the UN Charter which is, as a treaty, law in the United States”.
+He also noted that the Venezuela attack “is in direct contravention of the UN Charter, which is, as a treaty, law in the United States”.

 “Any of the fig leaves that presidents have used in the past to justify unilateral military action just don’t apply here,” Janovsky added.
 “This is particularly brazen.”